shabnam4477/revenue-prediction-mini-project/reports/report.md

 ## Data prespective
 - Pick the diffrenet approach to fill the null values for missing data(fill with median and mean)
 - Pick different columns as features(use transaction_date column)
-- Use different range of parameters for models.
-The steps are changing the range, monitor the performance
+- Use different range of hyperparameters for models(RandomForrest and XDBoost).
+The steps are changing the range and monitor the performance untill we find the best ranges(values) for hyper parameter

 - Use different method for tune hyper parameters, we currently use GridSearchCV to tune hyperparameters, we can also try RandomizedSearchCV

 # Tune hyperparameters